aosihfvdps/Language-Exchange-Topics-Propmts/HouseHunting.md

 7. There is also tenancy deposit that you need to pay.
 The legal amount of it in Taiwan is 2 months of the rent.
 If you damaged anything of the apartment, they would take money directly from the deposit.

+8. Check the current electricity meter and water meter, take a photo.

 ---
  See this [post](https://www.dcard.tw/f/house/p/228674115?cid=2AD1672C-0E02-449A-955D-DA5412171AA7) to find more details